The Latest News and Achievements from UTA Architecture, Interior Design, Landscape Architecture, Planning, and Public Affairs Faculty

 Shima Hamidi, director of the Institute of Urban Studies and assistant professor of planning, was featured in the Spring 2016 issue of NTX Magazine, a publication of the North Texas Commission.
 The article, on page 34 of the publication, highlights the Grand Prairie Bike Plan recently completed by the Institute.

 Three CAPPA faculty members were awarded UTA Faculty Senate Travel Awards this semester.
-Kathryn Holliday, Douglas Klahr, and Yekang Ko each recieved a $500 travel grant.
+Kathryn Holliday, Douglas Klahr, and Yekang Ko each received a $500 travel grant.
 This was the inugural award from this grant program.

 Ricardo Munoz, lecturer of architecture, received two Critic's Choice awards at the AIA Dallas 2016 Unbuilt Design Awards on April 28.
 Munoz's firm RCRD won the Critic's Choice First Place for the Light Basin project, and Third Place for the Element House project.